 Rachel Reimer, M.A.
 Leadership Studies – Executive Director, Open Mountains Project

 Rachel has been a part-time (and now full-time) Revelstokian since 2012.
 She enjoys and dedicates significant amounts of time and energy to rock climbing, backcountry skiing, and mountain biking.
 Work with refugee and inner city youth and women affected by violence from conflict formed her early work life.
 Former work assignments include the Institute for Community Peacebuilding (Winnipeg), the United Nations (Lebanon), and Terratribes Expeditions (China).
 She has worked, studied, or adventured in Central Asia, the Middle East, and Africa.
-She practice yoga and mindfulness meditation, and believes in the resilience and inherent goodness and strength that resides in every person.
+She is a yoga teacher, offers mindfulness meditation, and believes in the resilience and inherent goodness and strength that resides in every person.
 Adventure in the mountain environment as a tool for personal growth and connection is a key aspect of who she is, and she initiated Open Mountains Project as a way of sharing this with a community she loves.